-Jury orders Tesla to pay more than $130 million in discrimination suit, which alleged racist epithets and hostile environment at factory
+Jury orders Tesla to pay more than $130 million in discrimination suit, which alleged racist epithets and hostile work environment

 “Plaintiff has not presented any evidence of a contractual relationship between him and Tesla,” the company argued.
 “Plaintiff testified that he never got any written document from Tesla saying that he was a Tesla employee at any point in time.”

-Diaz’s suit was a hostile work environment and racial harassment case brought under the Civil Rights Act of 1866, with its relevant provisions on contractual relationships and the privileges of a contract, according to Organ.
+Diaz’s lawsuit was a hostile work environment and racial harassment case brought under the Civil Rights Act of 1866, with its relevant provisions on contractual relationships and the privileges of a contract, according to Organ.
 The defendants in the case included Tesla and several staffing corporations that sent workers to client sites.
-Attorneys for Tesla had attempted to argue that Diaz was not an employee of Tesla but rather someone who had been paired with a job in its facilities.
+Attorneys for Tesla had attempted to argue that Diaz was not an employee of Tesla, but rather someone who had been paired with a job in its facilities.
 Organ said Diaz was working at Tesla, using equipment from the company and taking direction from its workers, who determined his hours and rate of pay.

 “We’re just gratified that the jury saw the truth and they awarded an amount that hopefully will push Tesla to correct what people testified about in terms of this widespread racist conduct,” Organ said.
-“It’s gratifying to know that a jury’s willing to hold Tesla accountable, one of the world’s largest, richest corporations finally is told ‘you cant let this kind of thing happen at your factory.’”
+“It’s gratifying to know that a jury’s willing to hold Tesla accountable.
+One of the world’s largest, richest corporations finally is told, ‘You can’t let this kind of thing happen at your factory.’ ”

 Tesla gave workers permission to stay home rather than risk getting covid-19.
 Then it sent termination notices.

-Tesla’s work environment has previously come under scrutiny for allegations of a discriminatory workplace, labor rights violations and poor treatment of workers during the pandemic.
-Monday’s ruling, however, would be a major punitive action taken against the company for its treatment of workers.
+Tesla’s work environment has previously come under scrutiny over allegations of workplace discrimination, labor rights violations and poor treatment of workers during the coronavirus pandemic.

+Monday’s ruling, however, marked a major punitive action taken against the company for its treatment of workers.

-In the suit, Diaz said workers were frequently subject to racist language and caricatures and imagery, including drawings accompanied by captions that confirmed their racist intent.
+In the suit, Diaz said workers were frequently subjected to racist language and caricatures and imagery, including drawings accompanied by captions that confirmed their racist intent.

 “These drawings typically featured images of dark-skinned individuals with big lips and bones in their hair,” the lawsuit said.
 “Features which are erroneously, and stereotypically, associated with African-American individuals.”

 The drawings, said Diaz, were placed in factory locations where Black workers were certain to see them.
-Diaz felt “demeaned, disrespected, and devalued” by what he saw, the suit said, he was “demeaned and offended” by workers referring to him using the n-word.
+Diaz felt “demeaned, disrespected, and devalued” by what he saw, the suit said, and he was “demeaned and offended” by workers referring to him using the n-word.

 “However, what truly broke Owen down was witnessing these racist epithets directed at his son, and hearing his son tell him about the racism he was experiencing at work,” the suit said.

+She noted the company is in the midst of an ongoing process of improving its workplace culture, having added Employee Relations and Diversity, Equity and Inclusion teams.

+“While we strongly believe that these facts don’t justify the verdict reached by the jury in San Francisco,” she wrote of Tesla’s argument against Diaz’s allegations, “we do recognize that in 2015 and 2016 we were not perfect.
+We’re still not perfect.”

-Diaz left Tesla in May of 2016, the lawsuit said, because he could no longer bear the abuse and harassment at Tesla, which had “repeatedly refused to investigate the racist behavior.”
-He said he had been threatened with a demotion worried the situation would only get worse.
+Diaz left Tesla in May 2016, the lawsuit said, because he could no longer bear the abuse and harassment at Tesla, which had “repeatedly refused to investigate the racist behavior.”
+He said he had been threatened with a demotion and worried the situation would only get worse.